Von Steuben Day: Parade events

 While the German–American Steuben Parade is held on the fourth Saturday in September, starting at noon, other weekend festivities exist.
 On the eve of the parade, a gala benefit banquet is held at the Cannstatter Volksfest Verein.

 On Parade day itself, the day begins with an Ecumenical Service at 10:00 am.
 After the parade, participants are welcome to join the Oktoberfest held by the Bavarian Volksfest Verein on the grounds of the United German-Hungarian Club.

 Organization

 The Steuben Day Observance Association of Philadelphia and Vicinity organize the parade and all related events.
 The association is led by General Chairman Thomas Markow and two Vice Chairmen, Werner Fricker and James Schwartz.
 The association's membership consists of representatives of many German-American organizations from the Philadelphia metropolitan area.
 The Steuben Day Observance Association of Philadelphia and Vicinity is a not-for-profit organization registered in Pennsylvania with 501(c)3 status.

 In popular culture

 The Chicago parade was in the 1986 John Hughes movie Ferris Bueller's Day Off, even though other movie details indicate that the film takes place near the end of the school year, not in September or on a Saturday.

-Drunk History, season 2 episode 8 "Philadelphia", as retold by Nick Rutherford features David Cross as Baron von Steuben.
+David Cross depicted Baron von Steuben in "Philadelphia", a 2014 episode of Drunk History, as retold by Nick Rutherford.